What Causes Telomerase to become Blocked?

-Research shows how people who eat the most vegetables have significantly longer telomeres… and that vegetables with the most beta carotene help to optimise telomere health. (ref.
+Research shows that people who eat the most vegetables have significantly longer telomeres… and that vegetables with the most beta carotene help to optimise telomere health. (ref.
 9)

 Also, do you remember I told you earlier that cytokines ‘kick’ telomerase out of the cell?
-Well, one of the ways anti-oxidants like beta-carotene benefits telomerase is that they block this effect. (ref 5)
+Well, one of the ways antioxidants like beta-carotene benefit telomerase is that they block this effect. (ref 5)